This is my review of ChinesePod, my favorite podcast for learning Chinese language.

 I put a lot of emphasis on motivation, flashcards review, the use of a “traditional” Chinese course and the importance of listening to Chinese music and movies in a regular basis.
 I also stressed out the fact that I wanted to avoid quick burnouts so I would keep my studying time under one hour per day.

-Since I was walking one hour per day to reach my office, last June I decided that I wanted to try to spend this time in a more productive way.
+Since I was walking one hour per day to reach my office, at some point I decided that I wanted to spend this time in a more productive way.

 I was already listening to Chinese music almost all the time I was on the road.
 However I like bands as the Er Shou Meigui that have a strong Beijing accent (which I can barely understand).

-So I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
-Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what the hell people are trying to tell you.
+I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
+Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what people are trying to tell you.